 Each year, the audit committee adopts a fiscal cycle for its working duties and areas for which the audit committee is responsible.
-The audit committee is responsible for and monitors according to an adopted schedule, among other things, accounting and reporting, audit, internal control, corporate governance, risk management, purchases of non-audit-related services, tax payment, the parent company's guarantee and equity commitments, IT security, insurance, disputes and strategic accounting matters as well as compliance with rules and regulations and certain policy documents adopted by Ratos's Board.
+The audit committee is responsible for and monitors according to an adopted schedule, among other things, accounting and reporting, audit, internal control, corporate governance, risk management, purchases of nonaudit-related services, tax payment, the parent company's guarantee and equity commitments, IT security, insurance, disputes and strategic accounting matters as well as compliance with rules and regulations and certain policy documents adopted by Ratos's Board.
 Furthermore, the audit committee oversees Ratos's externally operated whistleblowing system.
 The audit committee's work follows Ratos's interim reporting and Ratos's work on valuation matters and impairment testing, with five regular meetings held every year where the auditor participates in all committee meetings.
-Particular issues addressed in 2021 included questions related to Ratos's new centralised financing structure, internal control issues and disputes.
-The CEO and senior executives normally attend the meetings of the committee to present specific matters.
+Particular issues addressed in 2022 included questions related to Ratos's consolidated reporting, centralised financing structure, internal control issues and disputes.
+The CEO and senior executives normally participate in the meetings of the committee as rapporteur.